Palappam / Appam / Kerala Palappam

 Palappam / Appam/ Kerala Palappam

 Palappam or Appam is a classic traditional breakfast in Kerala.
 You may also call it as thin Rice pancakes with crisp lacy edges.
 Kerala Palappam is a favourite breakfast item and renowned all over the world like Idiyappam and Rice Puttu.
-Who can resist the lovely, mouth watering combination of Appam with Mutton Stew, Veal stew, Potato stew, vegetable stew, or Tharavu curry, Nadan Chicken curry, or Egg Roast, Nadan Egg Curry with potatoes or Fish Molee?
+Who can resist the lovely, mouth watering combination of Appam with Mutton Stew, Duck Pepper Fry, Veal stew, Potato stew, vegetable stew, or Tharavu curry, Nadan Chicken curry, or Egg Roast, Nadan Egg Curry with potatoes or Fish Molee?
 Oh my! there are endless possibilities!!

 Palappam / Appam (kerala style) is my all-time favourite dish and during my child hood, Appam, Kallappam, Vattayappam are popular dishes for all christian festivals in our home.
 We also make special Pesaha Appam on Maundy Thursday, and wait for Easter Sunday morning breakfast of Appam and Tharavu roast.
 For Christmas, it will be Palappam and Mutton stew/ Veal stew combination or kallappam with Nadan chicken curry.
 Yum!
 Also check Palappam without Coconut – using Rice and Aval.